 Harry was pleased to hear the turn of conversation as his friends began throwing out ideas for party venues and dates, arguing about what the best would be amongst themselves.
-A barmaid came then disappeared quickly and he turned with a small smile to Draco, instantly frowning at the man's stony expression.
+A barmaid came to take drinks orders, then disappeared quickly and he lost himself in discussion for a while before turning with a small smile to an uncharacteristically quiet Draco.
+The discussion seemed to melt away in the face of the man's stony expression.

-"Alright?" he whispered, nudging the blonde's shoulder a little.
+"Alright?" he whispered, frowning and nudging the blond's shoulder.

 Draco sighed a little, his gaze fixated on a fresh glass of Butterbeer the barmaid had just placed in front of him.
 "Peachy, Potter.
 Just peachy."

 Wednesday's meant tea at Malfoy Manor with Draco and his mother.
 Sometimes he was able to skive off, especially if he had an assignment he had to complete, but he'd already missed the past two times and felt a little guilty missing a third one in a row.
 It's not that he minded the company – Narcissa Malfoy had become extremely pleasant to be around now that Harry had taken the time to get to know her a little more.
 She was a haughtier version of Andromeda in some cases, but the likeness was there enough that he'd grown to have somewhat of a soft spot for the older woman.